TGuillerme/dispRity/README.md

 -------
 Some ideas/functionalities/implementations in this package where implemented following the suggestions of [Natalie Cooper](http://nhcooper123.github.io/), [Graeme Lloyd](http://www.graemetlloyd.com/), [Dave Bapst](https://github.com/dwbapst/), [Andrew Jackson](https://www.tcd.ie/Zoology/people/jacksoan) and [Martin Brazeau](http://www.imperial.ac.uk/people/m.brazeau).

+If you use the `dispRity` pacakge for morphological disparity analyses, you should also check the excellent [`Claddis`](https://github.com/graemetlloyd/Claddis) package!

 Examples of papers using the `dispRity` package
 -------